 Whole food ingredients: Sweet potatoes, carrots, vegetable juice, blueberries, cranberries, dried kelp, parsley, turmeric, pea protein and pea fiber, flaxseed, tapioca starch, barley grass.
-The ingredient barley grass is a controversial issue for those with strict grain-free concerns.
-Barley grass is the leaf of the barley plant, not the seeds – so it is not necessarily a grain and it should be gluten-free.
+The ingredient barley grass is controversial for those with strict grain-free concerns.
+Barley grass is the leaf of the barley plant, not the seeds – so it is not necessarily a grain and should be gluten-free.

 Fiber content: Sufficient.

 Analysis (on a dry matter basis): Protein: 44% / Fat: 19,8% / Fiber: 4,4% / Carbs (roughly): 25,8%.